chloealbright/DevHiveMind/Devops/Terraform.md

 EditDate:
 Relates:
 ---
-Used to  interface and define/config cloud provider service  in terraform code

-Terraform falls under Infrastructure as Code (IaC)

-is the managing and provisioning of infrastructure through code instead of through manual processes.
-With IaC, configuration files are created that contain your infrastructure specifications, which makes it easier to edit and distribute configurations.
+Terraform operates as a powerful Infrastructure as Code (IaC) tool, facilitating the seamless management and provisioning of infrastructure through code rather than manual processes.
+In the realm of Terraform code, there exists a distinctive syntax employed for interfacing with and defining/configuring services from various cloud providers.
+This approach involves crafting configuration files that succinctly encapsulate infrastructure specifications, enhancing the ease of configuration editing and distribution.